-Chiropractic care is included in most health insurance plans, including major medical plans such as workers’ compensation, Medicare, specific Medicaid plans, Blue Cross Blue Shield, Cigna, Humana, and UnitedHealthcare.
+Chiropractic care is included in most health insurance plans, including major medical plans such as workers’ compensation, Medicare, Blue Cross Blue Shield, Cigna, Humana, Aetna, and UnitedHealthcare.
 It is often also made available to all active-duty members of the armed forces, eligible veterans, and federal employees.

 It is important to note that though these companies cover chiropractic care, their coverage may be limited and come with certain restrictions including:

 - A referral from your primary care physician stating that care is medically necessary

 - A cap on how many times you can receive treatment within a month or year